 "Since 2018 I have been a Postdoctoral Visiting Research Fellow in the School of Advanced Study at the University of London, where I am writing a book on the history of romance reading in England and France.
-This summer I will be undertaking further research towards the book at the Newberry Library in Chicago as a Charles Montgomery Gray research fellow.
-I am fortunate to maintain ongoing connections with Oxford, where I lecture on Shakespeare and early modern women's writing for visiting students from the US and Canada.
+I undertook further research in the US towards this book with the support of a short-term research fellowship at the Newberry Library in Chicago.
+I have been fortunate to maintain ongoing connections with Oxford, where I have been lecturing on Shakespeare and early modern women's writing for visiting students from the US and Canada.
+Last year I was very flattered to receive a student nominated teaching award from the Middlebury College CMRS Oxford Humanities Program, for which I have been teaching for several years.
+In 2020 I am moving back to Sydney and I'm excited to explore new opportunities at home.
 I remain deeply grateful to the Oxford Australia Fund for their support over my years of study; I am continually enriched by the experiences I've had, skills I've learned and people I've met in Oxford."